-C.7.1 ENERGY CRISIS
+C.7.1 ENERGY PRICE VOLATILITY

-The UK wholesale gas and electricity prices have increased at unprecedented levels over the last year which has led to increases in energy bills for customers, as well as supplier failure.
-Centrica, British Gas' parent company, operate a robust risk management approach and energy price hedging programme to safeguard against such unforeseen increase in prices.
+The UK wholesale gas and electricity prices have remained volatile in 2023 over the last year, leading to increased energy bills for customers.
+Centrica, British Gas' parent company, operates a robust risk management approach and energy price hedging programme to safeguard against such unforeseen price increases.
 Consequently, Centrica Group and British Gas have remained financially resilient.
 There has been no direct financial or operational impact on BGIL to date.

-C.7.2 COST OF LIVING CRISIS AND HIGH INFLATION
+C.7.2 ONGOING COST OF LIVING PRESSURE AND HIGH INFLATION

-BGIL exposure to sudden high inflation pressure is limited via a contractual agreement with BGSL under which costs are fixed for a period of time, typically one year.
+BGIL's exposure to sudden high inflation pressure in 2023 was limited via a contractual agreement with BGSL under which costs are fixed for a period of time, typically one year.
 Customer retention levels on core products remain strong.
-BGIL is monitoring the impact of the cost of living crisis.
+BGIL is monitoring the impact of the ongoing cost of living crisis.